If you’re looking for a way to give your home the wow-factor, there’s no better place to start than by shopping for antiques.

 Obviously there are different considerations for outdoor antiques - you might not have to worry about whether the piece will complement your wall colour but you do need to consider the weather, as well as if your outside space is secure enough for it to be left there when you’re not at home.

-Finding antiques for your home can be hugely rewarding and our tips should help you feel more confident about how they can fit perfectly into your space.
+Mixing antiques with modern decor can be hugely rewarding and our tips should help you feel more confident about how they can fit perfectly into your space.

-Now that you’re prepared to start looking, our Shoreditch showroom, housed in an atmospheric Grade I listed church, is a great place to start and we’d be happy to help with any more queries you might have.
+Now that you’re prepared to start looking, our Willesden Green showroom is a great place to start and we’d be happy to help with any more queries you might have.